GodotModding/gmlwiki/docs/guides/modding/mod_structure.md

 ## Editor
 When developing mods for the Godot Mod Loader, everything is done within the `res://mods-unpacked` folder.
 You will place your own mod folder here when working on it.
-Mod folder names must follow the convention of `{AuthorName}-{ModName}`, which is also your mod's ID.
+Mod folder names must follow the convention of `{Namespace}-{ModName}`, which is also your mod's ID.
 Using this schema avoids collision with other mod ids, and also allows them to be compatible with Thunderstore.
 A mod folder always contains these important files:
 ```